 Schoolies week: what you need to know

-Schoolies week is a celebration to mark the end of Year 12 studies and exams – in other words, the end of secondary school for Australian students.
+Schoolies week is a celebration to mark the end of Year 12 studies and exams – that is, the end of secondary school for Australian students.

 The schoolies tradition involves school-leavers going on a holiday with their school friends for a week or so.
 There are a few popular and well-known places for schoolies celebrations, including the Gold Coast in Queensland.